PlayersOfTheLight/Text_Rain/README.md

 Go to Sketch->Import Libraries->Install Video library if there is no green checkmark next to the library

+Text_Rain.pde is the main file.
+It initializes the cameras and data stuructes, plays the video, identifies dark and light areas of the video, and overlays text on the boundries.
+Calls subroutines in Letter.pde.

+Letter.pde is the file that contains the font and letter movement subroutines.

-Click the play button to start the show!
+Click the play button on Text_Rain.pde to start the show!